Supercolbat/dotfiles/README.md

 ## :camera: Screenshots

-![screenshot of my current desktop](https://i.ibb.co/80mMhwH/image.png)
+![screenshot of my current desktop](https://i.ibb.co/80mMhwH/image.png) **Notes**:
-NOTES:
-* the left round module on the workspace bar (bottom) has a 2-pixel gap
+* The left round module on the workspace bar (bottom) has an annoying 2-pixel gap
-* when you highlight an edge workspace, the rounded edge won't highlight because its a seperate module.
+* When you highlight an edge workspace, the rounded edge won't highlight because its a seperate module.
-* the mpd module looks really dumb when there is no song playing
+* The MPD module looks really dumb when there is no song playing

 ## 🔧 Installation